 - 8 onion slices

-- In a medium bowl, gently mix together the venison meat, the melted lard or bacon fat, 2 teaspoon of the salt, ½ teaspoon of the black pepper, the seasoned salt, onion powder, and garlic powder.
+- In a medium bowl, gently mix together the venison meat, the melted lard or bacon fat, Worcestershire (or other acid) 2 tsp. of the salt, ½ tsp. of the black pepper, the seasoned salt, onion powder, and garlic powder.
 Do not over mix.

 - Use a 4oz. scoop to portion out the meat to create equally sized balls to form patties.